Fun facts about worms

 With autumn upon us, we thought we'd dig deep into the soil and find out more about those critters who are critical to soil health: worms.

-We've got some fun facts, a Q&A with a vermiculturist (read the fun facts to find out who or what that is!), some further reading, and for members, a bunch of excellent resources to be found on the Shared Table.
+We've got some fun facts, a Q&A with a vermiculturist (read the fun facts to find out who or what that is!), some further reading, and for members, a bunch of excellent resources to be found on our online resource library and community hub, the Shared Table.

 Fun facts about worms